AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 1. Create your iOS Development and Production applications.
 For more on this, refer to this [section](../../delivery/using/configuring-the-mobile-application.md#creating-ios-app).

-## Creating iOS mobile application {#creating-ios-app}
+## Create iOS mobile app {#creating-ios-app}

-After creating your service, you now need to create your iOS application:
+After creating your service, create your iOS applicationin Campaign.
+Follow the steps below:

 1. From your newly created service, click the **[!UICONTROL Add]** button to select the application type.